Walter Ralston Martin: Early writings

 From 1955 to 1965 Martin enjoyed a relationship with Zondervan publishers where he was appointed as director of cult apologetics publications.
 During this period Zondervan released several publications about cults under his direction, with at least eight books and four booklets written by Martin.
 His earliest countercult books included Jehovah of the Watchtower, The Christian Science Myth, The Christian and the Cults and The Maze of Mormonism.

 In his first handbook, The Rise of the Cults, he labelled Jehovah's Witnesses, the Theosophical Society, Mormonism, Christian Science, the Unity School of Christianity, and Father Divine as cults, with an exhortation to the church to treat such as an important mission-field.
 Most of the contents of his earliest books reappeared in his major textbook The Kingdom of the Cults, which was first released in 1965.
+In the 1985 version of the book, in which he called Scientology a cult, he contrasted several of L. Ron Hubbard's teachings of Scientology to those in the Christian Bible.
+Martin highlighted Scientology's multiple-god and reincarnation ideas, Hubbard's concepts that the Christ story and hell were both legends, and that repentance for sin is abhorrent—denouncing Hubbard as a false prophet.

 Martin's primary approach to assessing cults was to focus on what he saw as doctrinal issues, particularly those concerning the person, nature, and work of Jesus Christ.
-Martin emphasized research and quoted directly from the teachings of the opposing denominations; which he labelled cults, trying to challenge their claims with Christianity by pointing what he saw as "Biblical errors" in their theology.
+Martin emphasized research and quoted directly from the teachings of the opposing denominations; which he labelled cults, trying to challenge their claims with Christianity by pointing out what he saw as "Biblical errors" in their theology.

 Martin built a reputation as an authority figure on cults based upon integrity.
 His role as a columnist in Eternity magazine allowed him the freedom to address other topics such as basic Christian doctrines, the theology of Karl Barth, the problem of alcoholism, and reviewing books.
 His basic approach in apologetics was that of an evidentialist.

 Throughout his writing career Martin had articles published in other periodicals including Christianity Today, United Evangelical Action, The Christian Librarian, Christian Life, Christian Research Newsletter, Logos Journal, Moody Monthly, and Our Hope.